-Before you begin applying the lights to the tree, test each strand to make sure it works and there are no bulbs missing or burned out.
-Then, determine the pattern you want for stringing the lights:
+- Before you begin applying the lights to the branches, test each strand to make sure it works and there are no bulbs missing or burned out.
+Then determine the pattern you want for stringing the lights.

-- Draping - This technique uses the fewest lights and takes about 20 minutes.
+- Draping: This technique uses the fewest lights.
+It’s also one of the quickest Christmas tree decorating ideas, requiring only about 20 minutes for most size trees.
 Begin at the top and drape lights around the tree in a spiral.

-- Triangle - Visually divide the tree into three vertical triangles.
-Fill in each each triangle with lights, running the light strings from side to side down the length of the area.
+- Triangle: Visually divide the tree into three vertical triangles.
+Fill in each triangle with lights, alternating the light strings from side to side down the length of the area.
 This method takes about 45 minutes.

-- Branch wrapping - Begin at trunk of the tree and wrap each branch with a light strand up to two inches from the tip.
+- Branch wrapping: Begin at the bottom of the trunk and wrap each branch with a light strand up to two inches from the tip.
 This method uses the most lights and takes more than 60 minutes.

-One the lights are placed, stand back from the tree and squint your eyes until the tree becomes blurry.
-This will show up any dark spots on the tree that will need more lights.
-Add lights to any areas that need them.
+Once the lights are placed, stand back from the tree and squint your eyes until the tree becomes blurry.
+This will help you see any dark spots on the tree.
+Add lights to the areas that need them.

-- Gather ornament hooks in a variety of sizes to accommodate varying weights of ornaments.
+- Gather ornament hooks to accommodate varying weights and sizes of ornaments.

 - Hang large ornaments first.
-Begin at the top of the tree and move vertically down the tree and apply three large ornaments for every foot of tree.
+Begin at the top of the tree and move vertically down the tree, attaching three large ornaments for every foot of tree.

 - Next, hang medium ornaments.
-Place these farther into the branches with 8 to 10 ornaments every foot.
+Place these farther into the branches with eight to 10 ornaments per foot.